 - Use a beaten egg brushed on the outside of the loaf for a crusty, golden brown outside.

 You can speed up the rising process by turning the oven on for a minute or two, and then turning it off and placing the dough inside to rise in the warm (but NOT hot) oven.
 Although this speeds the rising process, the most flavorful bread comes from dough that ferments (or rises) longer.
 If you watch The Great British Baking Show and have heard of Paul Hollywood, a professional baker, you know he says this multiple times.

 To get a taller loaf, make sure that the dough is not too elastic.
 This is a stiffer dough, not sticky at all.
 Kneading time of 5-7 minutes and a little extra flour helps to get the right consistency.
-The technique I use I learned at the bakery.
-Roll the dough out flat and roll tightly lengthwise, kind of like a bedroll or a sleeping bag.
+The technique I use I learned working at the bakery.
+Roll the dough out flat with a rolling pin, then roll tightly lengthwise, kind of like a bedroll or a sleeping bag.
 Gentle pressure only, pulling the dough too tight will rip it and damage the gluten strands.

-The reason I like this recipe so much is that it makes a reasonably large loaf, and it’s easily doubled to make two loaves if I’m making it for the family.
+The reason I like this recipe so much is that it makes a reasonably large loaf of french bread, and it’s easily doubled to make two loaves if I’m making it for company.
 I usually make two loaves anyway, because I could eat slice after slice.
 IT’S THAT GOOD.